automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Qianzhousaurus.md

 # Qianzhousaurus
-## Description: This long-snouted tyrannosaur has been nicknamed Pinocchio Rex.
+## This long-snouted tyrannosaur has been nicknamed Pinocchio Rex.